UCLNatSci/Interdisciplinary-Research-Skills/book/_build/html/_sources/1_introduction/getting_started.md

 To create a new file in the current folder, type its name in the  the 'New File Name' box, then click the arrow next to the 'New File' button and select the file type.
 To create a new folder, select 'Folder' at the bottom of the list of file types.

-> Navigate to the folder `01_Introduction` then create a new file `Hurricane.ipynb`.
+> Create a new file `Hurricane.ipynb` in the `Workshop_1` folder.
 (You can either type the full file name including extension `.ipynb`, or just type `Hurricane` then select 'Jupyter Notebook' from the list).

 ### Step 2: Plotting Points